 Well, one of the problems I noticed with the Miyata One Hundred is that when coasting the chain was sagging a lot, touching the chain-stay and sometimes even the spokes.

-First step was to take the freewheel of the hub and this proved to be pretty difficult.
-For the Shimano MF Z012 freewheel of the Miyata One Hundred one needs a freewheel removal tool, like the Park FR 1 .
+The first step was to take the freewheel of the hub and this proved to be pretty difficult.
+For the Shimano MF Z012 freewheel of the Miyata One Hundred one needs a freewheel removal tool, like the Park FR 1.
 I was lucky enough that the only freewheel puller tool I have matches the hub.

 After that I washed it with water, let it dry and cleaned the teeth a little bit more.
 Now it looks much better, but also I can see some damage to the teeth.